“Will you marry me?” isn’t the only question that should be popped when taking your relationship to the next level.

 5. Should You Furnish Your Home With New or Used Items?

-Once you and your partner have bought or rented a home, you’ll be faced with yet another question: how do you fill up the house?
+Once you have purchased or rented a home, you’ll be faced with yet another question: how do you fill up the house?
 This question applies mostly to people who haven’t yet furnished a home (often younger people).

 To make sure you’re on the same page with your significant other, ask your partner whether he thinks you should you go out and buy everything for your home immediately or wait and buy furnishings gradually.
-Does he wanna buy brand new or secondhand furnishings?
+Does he want to buy brand new or secondhand furnishings?

 Find out if your partner wants to take on debt to buy a couch, television, and a headboard, or if those are things that you should save for?
 Is your significant other okay with a small television, or does it ‘need’ to be big screen?